 You may be holding on to a lot of anger, rage, hurt or resentment toward someone and not know how to forgive them.
 That’s okay.
 You don’t need to forgive immediately.
 You simply need to be willing to forgive and let the Universe show you the way.

 Your inner being is longing to align with love, and the moment you ask spirit for help that alignment is set into motion.
 Just relax and know that your desire to forgive is enough.

-Start healing judgment with my FREE Judgment Detox Mini Course
+Start healing judgment with my Judgment Detox Digital Course

 Take the first step toward forgiveness